 Oh, and I made a quick bowtie (but didn’t take pictures) by hot gluing fabric into a square shape, cinching it in the middle, wrapping a strip of fabric around the center, and then gluing some elastic to the back.
 That’s it!

 Now, put your costume on with a white button up shirt and cinch up your suspenders to help hold the pants up.
-Add some face paint, a red nose, and hat….and you’re ready to go!
+Add some face paint, a red nose, and hat….and your Circus Clown and Bear Piggyback Costume is ready to go!

 Oh, one more tip.
 Connor has his tennis shoes on and they fit inside of the bear’s feet for the most part.
 You can see a slightly better view of the bottom of his feet here….and how some of the fur tucks under his foot, but still works.